DTAbeyrathne/KY-spooks/README.md

 Next, I moved onto styling the rivers and roads layers.
 These were fairly simple, as I only changed the colors and line width of both.
 For rivers, I colored the Simple Line a semi-dark red and left the line thinkness fairly thin.
 For roads, I colored the Simple Line pure black and made it a bit thicker to stand out.

-For theh KY counties, I only changed the Simple Fill to a vibrant, semi-dark red (lighter than the color for the rivers) and the stroke to a semi-dark gray.
+For the KY counties, I only changed the Simple Fill to a vibrant, semi-dark red (lighter than the color for the rivers) and the stroke to a semi-dark gray.
 The KY polygon was where the really interesting styling happened.

 First, I made a duplicate of the KY state polygon layer, which I placed above the KY counties layer.
 Then, I went into its Symbology tab and styled the layer to have a black shapeburst fill, being mindful to set the distance so it wouldn't cover the counties (which was also done by using the Two-Color scheme and making the second color transparent).